Meta rolls out parental supervision tools on Instagram - NewsBreak

 In May, Meta will launch a dashboard that includes supervision tools for its Quest headsets and will automatically block teens from downloading age-inappropriate apps on Quest.

-Parental supervision on both Instagram and Quest will require consent from teens, Meta said in a blog post.
+Parental supervision on both Instagram and Quest will require consent from teens, Meta said in a blog post here.

 The company added it plans to eventually allow parents to oversee their kids’ activities across all of Meta’s services from one central place.